Opossums Removal, Possum Removal & Trapping – Central Virginia

 Opossums (possums) are relatively resistant to rabies; however, they can be infected with the disease.
 Opossums (possums) can carry Equine Protozoal Myloencephalitis (EPM) which is a major threat to horses.

-Description of Opossum Damage in Virginia
+Description of Opossum Damage in Central Virginia

 Although opossums (possums) may be considered desirable as game animals, certain individuals may be a nuisance near homes where they may get into garbage, bird feeders, or pet food.
 They may also destroy poultry, game birds, and their nests.
 (Source: Prevention and Control of Wildlife Damage, 1994).
 They are also notorious for getting into crawlspaces of homes and dying.